Bulletin #2441, Potato Late Blight

-Leaf lesions may become visible as small, lighter green areas as soon as four days after infection.
+Leaf lesions may become visible as small, lighter green areas as soon as five days after infection.
 These quickly enlarge as the pathogen grows through the leaf tissue.
 About 7 days after infection, the lesion will sporulate.
 White, fluffy reproductive spores are abundant on the edge of the lesion on the underside of the leaf.
 Older lesions will sporulate only when temperatures are between 60°F and 70°F with more than 10 hours of high relative humidity.

 Tuber infection occurs when the spores from the foliage are washed into the soil.
 When these spores germinate indirectly through zoospores, there is a much higher probability of tuber infection than with direct spore germination.
 The zoospores are motile and more abundant than the sporangia and predominate at soil temperatures between 40°F and 55°F.